Trade and investment publications

 The goal of Australia's aid-for-trade is to support developing countries and LDCs to effectively use trade as a tool for sustainable, inclusive, and locally-led economic growth.

-Australian aid-for-trade is wide ranging, demand drive, and delivered through multilateral, regional and bilateral programs and partnerships.
+Australian aid-for-trade is wide ranging, demand driven, and delivered through multilateral, regional and bilateral programs and partnerships.

 In line with Australia’s International Development Policy, Australia’s aid-for-trade prioritises development impact, gender equality, and sustainability.